microsoft/frontend-bootcamp/step1-01/js-demo/README.md

 let matches = 0;
 ```

+> Note that `const` variables are those that will never change during the duration of your program, whereas `let` can change over time.
+Our `match` value will stay constant, but our `matches` will increment as we find matches.

 ### Functions

 Functions are reusable pieces of functionality.
-Functions can take inputs (parameters) and return values.
+Functions can take inputs (parameters) and return values (or neither).
 Functions can be called from within your program, from within other functions, or invoked from within the DOM itself.

-In our example we'll create a function called `displayMatches` (camelCase is typical for functions) and we'll invoke this function any time that our submit button is clicked.
+In our example we'll create a function called `displayMatches` (camelCase is typical for functions) and we'll invoke this function every time that our submit button is clicked.
 For now we'll simply have our function call `console.log` (a function that prints values to the browser console):

 ```html
 <input onclick="displayMatches()" class="submit" value="Submit" type="submit" />